1. DEFINITIONS & INTERPRETATION

 (e) otherwise act as we judge appropriate in relation to the management and investment of your portfolio.

-your stated investment objectives, attitude to risk and any specific restrictions as detailed in the Client Agreement Form or the Investment Proposal.
+In exercising our discretion, we will act in accordance withyour stated investment objectives, attitude to risk and any specific restrictions as detailed in the Client Agreement Form or the Investment Proposal.
 The objectives and restrictions specified by you will not be deemed to have been breached as a result of changes in the value

 of certain assets in the portfolio brought about solely through market forces or movements in the market.